orientechnologies/orientdb-docs/source/Configuration.md

 ##### storage.record.lockTimeout

-Maximum timeout in milliseconds to lock a shared record.
+Maximum of time (in ms) to lock a shared record..

 ```
 Setting name...: storage.record.lockTimeout